xyqfountain/Othello-Reversi-Env-for-Reinforcement-Learning/readme.md

 not build an AI agent and train it to play Reversi.
 After some searches, I found that there are indeed many peoples sharing their experience of doing this.
-But their efforts are not on a fancy Reversi environment such as seemingly 3D pieces and board but on simpy table-like texts (their algorithms / ML models are excellent though).
+But their efforts are not on a fancy Reversi environment such as seemingly 3D pieces and board but on simply table-like texts (their algorithms / ML models are excellent though).
 I am not sure if there exist one for fun or research purposes, but I gave up further searching and decided to build a fancy Reversi environment for myself like the picture below:

 ![board in step 04](imgs/reversi_process/board_in_step_05.png)